Which place is cheaper, Hamburg or Bern?

 Visitors to Bern can move around easily with public transportation.
 There are trams and buses that run around town.

 The public transit in Hamburg can get you around easily.
 There are trains and buses that make their way around town.

-Bern and Hamburg both are comparable when exploring on foot.
+Bern and Hamburg both are great when exploring on foot.

 Bern is very walkable.
 It's fun to explore the old town on foot.
 It is compact enough to that you can see all of the highlights in a few hours.